 - Instead of constructing new buildings, we renovate existing structures whenever possible.
 Recent renovations include the use of natural light, solar hot water heaters, and radiant floor heating.

-- We have a 100+ acre managed woodlot with Nature Trails and Lean-to.
+- We have a 100+ acre managed woodlot with nature trails and lean-tos.

 - Students can pursue research projects in the 300+ acre Bear Swamp Wildlife Reserve.